OctopusDeploy/blog/blog/2020-01/libraryvariableset-permission-changes.md

 This change is a breaking change.

-If you relied on the existing behavior of how `LibraryVariableSetView` and `LibraryVariableSetEdit` worked it they will behave differently, and you'll need to modify any automation you have granting this kind of access.
+If you relied on the existing behavior of how `LibraryVariableSetView` and `LibraryVariableSetEdit` worked, they will behave differently, and you'll need to modify any automation you have granting this kind of access.

 ## Contact Us

-If you have questions about this, please contact Octopus Support we can help you with confidence work out if this will have any impact on you, and steps you can take to improve your permission configuration before you upgrade to this version.
+If you have questions about this, please contact Octopus Support.
+We can help you with confidence to work out if this will have any impact on you, and steps you can take to improve your permission configuration before you upgrade to this version.